wangronglu/LNCM/README.md

-# SBLR-longitudinal
+# LNCM
-This repository contains the matlab codes for implementing and tuning the algorithm in the paper "*Learning signal subgraphs and age effects from longitudinal brain networks*".
+This repository contains the matlab codes for implementing and tuning the algorithm in the paper "*Classification of longitudinal brain networks with application to understanding superior aging*".